plblum/jivs/docs/Learning_Jivs/Presentation/Form_Presentation_of_Jivs_Validation.md

 You can find this code in [`jivs-simpledom.ts`](../../../starter_code/jivs-simpledom.ts).

-The Form Dispatcher Function does not rebuild the Validation Summary, enable or disable the Submit button, or otherwise decide how form validation should appear.
+The Form Dispatcher Function does not rebuild the Validation Summary widget, enable or disable the Submit button, or otherwise decide how form validation should appear.

 Those decisions belong to the individual Form Presentation Functions.